Groovy

 name: The name of the file (must be unique, new with the API)

-For mode "replace", specify either fileId, replaceName, or pos – see the following:
+For mode "replace" specify either fileId, replaceName, or pos - see. following:

-fileId: The file with the that id should be replaced
+fileId: The file with the corresponding id is to be replaced

-replaceName: The file with that name should be replaced
+replaceName: The file with the corresponding name is to be replaced

-pos: The file at this position is to be replaced (first file has position 0)
+pos: The file at the corresponding position is to be replaced (first file has position 0)

-If mode "delete", specify either fileId, name, or pos – see following:
+If mode "delete" is one of either fileId, name, or pos - see. following:

-fileId: The file with the that id should be replaced
+fileId: The file with the corresponding id is to be replaced

-name: The file with that name should be replaced
+name: The file with the corresponding name is to be replaced

 pos: The file at the corresponding position is to be replaced (first file is position 0)